lecaillon/RestInPeace/README.md

 ### Example

 ### Structure
-The design of RIP consists of 3 parts mimic the Arrange Act Assert pattern.
+The design of RIP consists of 3 parts that mimics the Arrange Act Assert pattern.